Categories

 Corina Newsome

 Amy tells us all about @Hood_Naturalist, Corina Newsome.
 Corina is not only a biologist who studies sparrows in Georgia but she is one of the founders of #BlackBirdersWeek.
 Amy also name drops many Black superstar scientists with socials who are making science much more inclusive and downright joyful!
-Show Notes This month our Gal Pals […]
+Show Notes About The Gal’s Guide Podcast […]

 Categories

-Author Black History Explorers Gal's Guide Podcast History Medicine Podcasts Rebels STEM
+Author Black History Caribbean Explorers Gal's Guide Podcast History Medicine Podcasts Rebels STEM

 Mary Seacole